 Stop and delete your AI Deploy app

 You have the flexibility to keep your AI Deploy app running for an indefinite period.
-At any time, you can easily stop your application, using either the UI (OVHcloud Control Panel) or the ovhai
+At any time, you can easily stop your application, using either the UI (OVHcloud Control Panel) or the ovhai CLI.

 Click each tab across the top to view all content.